Current group members include

 Professor Emeritus, Electrical and Computer Engineering

 Born in Philadelphia, Michael grew up in Honolulu.
 He graduated from Yale and M.I.T. in the early days of computer science.
 Although he previously conducted research in computational complexity theory and in professional ethics, he now focuses on engineering education research.
 He is interested in how pedagogies can promote student satisfaction, confidence, and motivation.
-He serves as Editor of Journal of Engineering Education.
+He served as Editor of the Journal of Engineering Education for five years.
 He directed the children’s choir at the Unitarian Universalist Church in Urbana for twelve years.
 Visit his website here.

 Natasha has a PhD in educational psychology from the University of Kentucky and a bachelor of science degree in chemical engineering from the University of the Philippines.
 She worked for nine years in industry as an application development engineer at 3M.
 She is a recipient of the International Fellowship from the American Association of University Women (AAUW) which provided support for her research on women’s self-beliefs in engineering.
 Her dissertation on engineering self-efficacy was funded by the National Science Foundation Research Initiation Grant in Engineering Education (RIGEE).
 Natasha’s research interests include gender differences and motivation in the context of engineering.